Congregation of Saint Michael the Archangel: History

-On September 29, 1921, the Bishop of Krakow Adam Stefan Sapieha issued the Erecting Decree of the Congregation.
+On September 29, 1921, the Bishop of Kraków Adam Stefan Sapieha issued the Erecting Decree of the Congregation.
 Two members of the congregation, Blessed Władysław Błądziński and Adalbert Nierychlewski, are among the 108 Martyrs of World War II.

 The Congregation was recognized by Pope Paul VI on June 15, 1966.

 The Michaelites today

 Headquartered in the suburbs of Warsaw, the congregation is a community of brothers and priests that operates in a number of countries around the world including Argentina, Paraguay, Italy, Germany, Belarus, Papua New Guinea, Australia, Austria, Canada and the USA.
 At the end of 2020, the congregation had 33 communities and 311 members, including 270 priests.

 Their apostolic activity concentrates on the education of children and youths.
 The Congregation runs two orphanages, several oratories and youth centres, five schools and 101 parishes The Congregation also runs a publishing house, "Wydawnictwo Michaelineum".
 In 2012, the Michaelites expanded into the United States, taking custody of St. Clare of Montefalco Parish in Grosse Pointe Park, Michigan.

 In September 2020, Pope Francis congratulated the congregation on it upcoming centennial anniversary, and encouraged its members to continue to spread devotion to St. Michael.
-In September 2021, the Congregation celebrated its 100 year jubilee with a Mass of Thanksgiving at celebrated at St. Peter's Cathedral Basilica (London, Ontario).
+In September 2021, the Congregation celebrated its 100-year jubilee with a Mass of Thanksgiving at celebrated at St. Peter's Cathedral Basilica (London, Ontario).

 Congregation of the Sisters of St. Michael the Archangel

-Servant of God Anna Kaworek (1872-1936) helped to co-found the Sisters of St. Michael.
+Servant of God Anna Kaworek (1872–1936) helped to co-found the Sisters of St. Michael.
 In 1894, she came to Miejsce Piastowe.
 In 1897, together with 5 companions, she made private vows of chastity, poverty and obedience.
 She and the other sisters cared for orphans and helped to publish the magazine Powściągowość i Praca.
 The Sisters of the Congregation received canonical approval in 1928; they work in 6 European countries and as missionaries in Cameroon.